On the BBM-phenomenon in fractional Poincar\'e-Sobolev inequalities with weights: Introduction: background and motivation

 The estimate \eqref{FPI with gain} will be the ``key initial" starting point in most of our proofs.

 Note that, according to \cite[Proposition 2]{B}, a measurable non-constant function $u$ on a cube $Q$ would satisfy,

 and so inequality \eqref{FPI-rough} does not provide any information about the function $u$ when $\delta \to 1$.
 This is corrected in estimate \eqref{FPI with gain} or \eqref{e.Bgain} below, where the factor $(1-\delta)^{1/p}$ balances this behaviour when $\delta\to 1$ and so its presence in the inequality is in fact essential.
-On the other hand, it turns out that the power in the constant factor $\delta^{\frac1p}(1-\delta)^{\frac1p}$ is sharp when $\delta \to 1$ or $\delta\to 0$.
-This can be shown by testing the inequality on appropriate H\"older functions.

 Now, exactly as outlined above, to prove \eqref{FracstrongtypeSobolev}, the results in \cite{CP} combined with the truncation method in this context obtained in \cite{DIV}, yield the following result.